Welcome to Klarna’s Shopping Pulse!

 Thanks to the increased availability of innovative digital solutions, higher tech-savviness, and raised interest in personal finance—the way people bank is changing.
 Still, the pace at which it’s all evolving varies across demographics.

-are mobile first, using apps and browsers on mobile devices, while Gen X and Baby Boomers more often use computers to access banking services.
+are mobile first, using apps and browsers on mobile devices.
+Baby Boomers more often use computers to access banking services.

 Younger generations interact with banking services at a higher frequency.